Code-Institute-Submissions/JessPorto-HandsBridge_JuneResub/README.md

 - CSS
   No errors were found when passing through the official [W3C CSS validator](/assets/images/CssValidator.jpg)

-### Unfixed Bugs
+### Fixed Bugs

-- The mobile responsiveness needs to be fixed.
+- Initialy the page presented responsiveness issues on mobile devices that were fixed.

 ## Deployment